-FOUNDED IN 2009, Urbano is a NON-PROFIT COMMUNITY ART STUDIO THAT FOSTERS PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE.
+IS A COMMUNITY ART STUDIO THAT FOSTERS PUBLIC AND PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE

-We bring together artist-mentors, local youth, and community members to learn and experiment through place-based projects.
+Urbano brings together professional artists, local youth, and community members to learn and experiment through place-based projects.
 We promote the model of the artist as citizen, actively engaged in conversations with our surrounding community through the lens of contemporary art.
 We support youth to become civically engaged artists as they are challenged to tackle current social issues in their community that directly affect their lives.

-Stella Aguirre McGregor's MassArt Excellence in Art Education Award in 2012
+- Stella Aguirre McGregor recieves MassArt Excellence in Art Education Award in 2012

 - Stella Aguirre McGregor named one of Boston's 100 Most Powerful Latinos by El Planeta's Powermeter in 2012

 - Urbano's Jorge Hernandez Arts Leadership Award in 2011

 - Stella Aguirre McGregor celebrated as Latina of the Year by Harvard's Presencia Latina

 - Urbano nominated for a New England Art Award for the Freedom Trail on Trial with Neil Horsky in 2011